BryanBorck/hyperdrive-whale/README.md

 ___

-### Descentralized
+### Decentralized

-Benefits to descentralize the asset management industry and differences from the traditional flow:
+Benefits to decentralize the asset management industry and differences from the traditional flow:

 - **Innovation:** There are no solutions (or few) that implements a full descentralized flow in the asset management industry (only crypto funds represents more than 1 billion dollars, but the solution can be extended to other markets), primordialy because the recent creation of ERC 6551 that can allow better the action of hold assets